-- If the bolts will not come off easily, though, you may have to cut the... bolts.
-With a skinny hacksaw blade or narrow cutting tool, cut the bolts off in the narrow space between the toilet tank and the toilet bowl.
-Since you will be installing new toilet bolts, it is not a problem to ruin the old bolts.
+If the bolts will not come off easily, you may have to cut them.
+With a skinny hacksaw blade or other thin cutting tool, cut the bolts off in the narrow space between the toilet tank and the toilet bowl.
+Since you will be installing new toilet bolts, it's okay if you ruin the old bolts.

-- Take the bolts out, and clean the area between the tank and the bowl before installing the new bolts.
+Lift off the toilet tank and set it down.
+Take the bolts out, and clean the area between the tank and the bowl in preparation for installing the new bolts.

-NOTE: You may need to remove the pressure tank from the inside of the toilet tank in order to put in the new tank bolts.
-To do this, unscrew the large plastic mounting nut off the tailpiece of the pressure tank where it extends through the bottom of the toilet tank.
-The pressure tank unit should now easily pull out of the tank.
+You may need to remove the pressure tank from the inside of the toilet tank in order to put in the new tank bolts.
+To do this, unscrew the large plastic mounting nut from the tailpiece of the pressure tank where it extends through the bottom of the toilet tank.
+The pressure tank unit should easily pull out of the toilet tank.

-- On the bottom of the tank exterior, install... another rubber washer onto each bolt, then thread nuts onto them.
-Tighten up the nuts so they are snug and slightly squeeze the rubber washers.
+On the bottom of the tank exterior, install another rubber washer onto each bolt, then thread nuts onto them.
+Tighten up the nuts, a little bit at a time, so they are snug, and slightly squeeze the rubber washers.
 Do not overtighten; it is possible to crack the porcelain of the tank.

-- Reset the tank onto the toilet bowl, inserting the tank bolts down through the holes in the rear platform on the toilet bowl.
-Thread washers and nuts onto the... tank bolts, and tighten them down evenly until the tank is secure and does not wobble.
-The new gasket should slightly compress as you tighten.
+Reset the tank onto the toilet bowl, inserting the tank bolts down through the holes in the rear platform on the toilet bowl.
+Thread the washers and nuts onto the tank bolts, and tighten them down evenly until the tank is secure and does not wobble.
+The pressure tank gasket should slightly compress as you tighten.

 Check for Leaks

-- Reattach the water supply tube to the tailpiece of the water inlet valve extending out the bottom of the toilet tank.
-Turn on the water shut-off valve and inspect for leaks at the connection.
+Reattach the water supply tube to the tailpiece of the water inlet valve extending out the bottom of the toilet tank, and tighten it gently with pliers.
+Turn on the water shutoff valve and inspect for leaks at the connection.

-- Fill the tank back up and flush it a number of times to make sure there are no more leaks.
-Also, if your tank is a still a little loose, the extra weight from the water in the tank will help you tighten the tank better.
+Fill the tank back up and flush it a number of times to make sure there are no more leaks.
+If your tank is still a little loose, the extra weight from the water in the tank will help you tighten the tank a bit more.